 Foundations is a monochromatic series of paintings that challenge the viewer to sit in a single mood, experiencing contrasts between violent and benevolent brushwork.
-The present textures play off of imagery of roots as a metaphor for beginnings.
-Black women are the beginning, the planted roots that bring forth life to their communities.
-This group of work is an in-depth investigation to capture personal internal conflict without the figure.
-Memories and lived experiences are channeled into these works through the layering of paint washes and line.
+The textures play off of imagery of roots as a metaphor for beginnings.
+This metaphor is inspired by the idea that Black women are the beginning, the planted foundations bringing forth life to their communities.
+This sequence of paintings is an in-depth investigation of personal internal conflict without the figure.
+Memories and lived experiences are channeled into the compositions through the interchange of washes and line.
 Line invites the viewer to discover the Black female form, painted with fluid surges of energy that embody emotion.
-Existing in a physical plane, emotional responses vibrate, feel, and grow on the canvas.
+Existing in a physical plane, emotional responses vibrate and release on the canvas.

-Completion reoccurs as a common theme throughout my creative practice.
-I play with transparencies and levels of finish to discuss the condition of being ever-evolving as human beings.
-When is a person truly finished growing and understanding themselves?
-By pushing and pulling the space, a process of continuous building and destroying, each work becomes a unique journey of self-discovery.
+Completion reoccurs as a common theme throughout my work.
+I play with levels of finish to speak to the condition of being ever-evolving as human beings.
+Through a process of continuous building and destruction, each work becomes a unique journey of self-discovery.

-In addition to my studio work, I am passionate about activism in public art forms.
-My collaborative murals insert similar internal dialogue on the walls of Black communities.
-In this space, my work can engage open discussions about beauty, worth, and resilience daily with everyday passerbyers.
-My studio and public works are interconnected by a common thread: visual conversations that ignite insight and understanding of Black female narratives.
-The possibility of healing through conversation inspires me.
-I understood the magnitude of sparking these conversations when I stood in front of Mickalene Thomas's work for the first time.
-I was in awe of how pivotal her contributions are to the narrative of Black womanhood in America.
+In addition to my studio work, I am passionate about public art as activism.
+My collaborative murals bring similar internal dialogue to the walls of Black communities.
+In this space, my work encourages open discussion about social constructs and resilience.
+My studio and public works are connected by a common thread: visual conversations that provide insight and understanding into Black female narratives.
+The magic of healing through conversation inspires me.
+“And on the strength of our remembrances, we are moved.”